Loong Kim Sang: Childhood and training

 Loong was born Lee Pui Sang on 4 November 1944 (Lunar 19 September 1944), the fourth child of a teacher father and a homemaker mother, who had one son and seven daughters.
 In 1960, against the wishes of her father and brother but with the financial support of her mother and sisters, she applied to train as a dancer with the Sin Fung Ming troupe created by her mentor Yam Kim-fai and Bak Sheut Sin.
 She and 21 other finalists were selected for training from 1,000 candidates.

 In 1963 the Chu Fengming Opera Troupe was founded and Loong was one of 12 of the finalists invited back to learn Huadan and Xiaosheng roles.
 From 1968 to 1970 she shared the stage with Yam Kim-fai and debuted in 1969 "Farewell, My Husband".
 Loong was recognized as promising during the late 1960s and 1970s, and acted in various types of Cantonese opera as male leads in full versions with several female leads as co-stars.

-Loong work and studied under Yam’s tutelage for several years.
+Loong work and studied under Yam's tutelage for several years.
 In 1972 when Yam was invited to perform in Vietnam, Loong went in her place.
 In 1973 she made her home debut in Hong Kong with the Chor Fung Ming (Young Phoenix) Cantonese Opera Troupe (雛鳳鳴).

 Early career

-Loong performed nine times for a week in 1973 and in a total of 11 works in 1973/74.
+Loong performed nine times for a week in 1973 and in a total of 11 weeks in 1973/74.
 Investors and theatre managers would hire the troupe and, if they proved to be profitable, extend their season.
 Troupes were expected to perform a large repertoire at very short notice.
 From 1973 to the early 1990s, Loong performed in over 50 well-known plays, usually one or two titles a day.
 These might be requested only the day before by theatre owners, and on overseas tours patrons might send requests written on a beverage napkin.

 Having learnt the essential basics like ending rhyme 韻腳 in the decade of training from 1960 to 1970, Loong could honor new requests without even a day's notice in the evening by studying the manuscript overnight and rehearsing in the afternoon.
 This was the only way to survive extension after extension since repeating of titles was not acceptable to audiences, except for a small number of popular ones during first overseas tour in Vietnam.
 Thus in 1975 a planned 21-day Singapore trip was extended to 66 days (77 shows).